 - Clear cell.
 The inside of the cell appears clear.
 Examples include some kidney, ovarian and uterine cancers.

 - Spindle cell.
 The cell is narrower at both ends than at the center.
 Examples include some breast, gastrointestinal, muscle or other soft tissue, and skin cancers.

 - Large cell.
 The cell is larger than are normal cells.
-An example is lung cancer affecting the bronchioles.
+Examples include lung cancer and lymphoma.

 - Small cell.
 The cell is smaller than are normal cells.
-An example is small cell lung cancer, an aggressive cancer that usually spreads to other parts of your body (metastasizes).
+An example is small cell lung cancer, which is an aggressive cancer that often spreads to other parts of your body (metastasizes).

 - Squamous cell.
 The cell is flat in appearance.
 Examples include skin cancer or any other type of cancer that starts in the lining of some organs, such as a bronchus of a lung.

 - Adenocarcinoma.
-The cell is gland-like in appearance.
-Examples include some lung, gastric and endometrial cancers.
+The cell is glandlike in appearance.
+Examples include breast, prostate, lung, gastric and endometrial cancers.

 Other factors that help classify a cancer include:

 Area of the body in which the cancer originated, such as the liver or breast.
 Cancers from certain organs may have a similar appearance.

 For example, the most common type of kidney cancer is classified as clear cell.
 On the other hand, breast cancer rarely has a clear cell appearance.
 So clear cells on a breast biopsy may indicate that the cancer didn't originate in the breast but spread there (metastasized) from another area of the body, such as a kidney.